GDPR What does it mean for you and your outsourced business?

 You are going to hear a lot about GDPR – the General Data Protection Regulations that come into effect in May 2018.

-No business is too small for unlimited fines for Data Protection breaches and the rules are changing.
-It seems a long way off but you need to start getting ready for this.
+No business is too small to be fined for Data Protection breaches and you need to get ready for this

 Data is cash in your house - GDPR secures it

 Think of the way you currently handle your client data as cash left in your house.
 It’s their money but they let you keep it for them.

 Inside your house is a safe where you put the high value items.